-14-1003.1 Nature of Agreed-Upon Procedures Reports
+14-1003.1 Nature of Agreed-Upon Procedures Reports \\

 - a.
-In an agreed-upon procedures engagement, an auditor is asked by a requestor to issue a written report covering all findings arising from the application of clearly defined procedures agreed to by the requestor and auditor and performed on the contractor's subject matter or assertion, such as a price proposal or other submission (see 14-1001).
-The auditor should report only on procedures agreed to and where the requestor has taken responsibility for the sufficiency of the procedures. - b.
-An application of agreed-upon procedures does not constitute an examination, review or advisory service.
+In an agreed-upon procedures engagement, an auditor is requested to issue a written report covering findings from applying clearly defined procedures that are agreed to by the requestor and auditor and applied to the contractor's subject matter or assertion, such as a price proposal or other submission (see 14-1001).
+The auditor should report only on procedures agreed-to and where the requestor has acknowledged that the procedures are appropriate for the intended purpose of the engagement. - b.
+Application of agreed-upon procedures does not constitute an examination, review or advisory service.
 Our report assists the requestor in evaluating a subject matter or assertion.
 An agreed-upon procedures report provides findings based on the comparison of the specified subject matter or assertion against agreed-upon criteria.
 The requestor selects the procedures and criteria to achieve an intended purpose.

-14-1003.2 Agreed-Upon Procedures Report Format, and Contents
+14-1003.2 Agreed-Upon Procedures Report Format, and Contents \\

 - a.
-Prepare reports following the standard aspects of report preparation (see CAM 10-200) and the professional standards for reporting (see CAM 2-400).
+Prepare reports following the standard aspects of report preparation (see 10-200) and the professional standards for reporting (see 2-307.4).
 The report should contain all necessary and pertinent information to be fully responsive to the needs of the recipient.
 Reports should be prepared using the following format:

-- Report Cover Sheet (14-1003.3)
+- Report Cover Sheet (14-1003.3)\

-- Table of Contents (14-1003.4)
+- Table of Contents (14-1003.4)\

-- Executive Summary (14-1003.5)○
+- Executive Summary (14-1003.5)\

-- About [Contractor's Name]
+- About [Contractor's Name]\

-- About this Agreed-Upon Procedures
+- About this Agreed-Upon Procedures Engagement\

-- What We Found
+- What We Found\

-- Report on [Brief Description Agreed-Upon Procedures] (14-1003.6)
+- Report on [Brief Description of the Agreed-Upon Procedures] (14-1003.6)\

-- Management's Responsibility
+- Management's Responsibility\

-- Auditor's Responsibility
+- Auditor's Responsibility\

-- Scope of Application of Agreed Upon Procedures
+- Scope of Application of Agreed Upon Procedures\

-- Results of Application of Agreed-upon Procedures
+- Results of Application of Agreed-upon Procedures\

-- DCAA Personnel and Report Authorization (14-1003.7)
+- DCAA Personnel and Report Authorization (14-1003.7)\

-- Report Distribution and Restrictions (14-1003.8 and .9)
+- Report Distribution and Restrictions (14-1003.8 and .9)\

-- Exhibits (14-1003.6g) - Appendixes (14-1003.10)
+- Exhibits (14-1003.6g)

+- Appendixes (14-1003.10)

-- b.
-The CaseWare report shells for Activity Codes 28000, Application of Agreed-Upon Procedures; 17800, NASA Property Agreed-Upon Procedures; and 17900, Agreed-Upon Procedures, Other Than Price Proposals, include the appropriate release restriction language. - c.
+- \ Required in every report regardless of type. - b.
+The report shells for Activity Codes 28000, Application of Agreed-Upon Procedures; 17800, NASA Property Agreed-Upon Procedures; and 17900, Agreed-Upon Procedures, Other Than Price Proposals, include the appropriate release restriction language. - c.
 DCAA limits the word "audit" to reports on examinations.
 Therefore, the word "audit" is not included in the report number, the report title, the section headings, or the report header.
 Instead, the words "Application of Agreed-Upon Procedures" are included in the section headings.
 The use of the term "engagement" rather than "audit," "examination," or "review," is more appropriate to describe the work performed by DCAA in an agreed-upon procedures engagement. - d.
-Example report language is included in the report shells and the working paper A and A-01 delivered by CaseWare depending on the agreed-upon procedures assignment.
+Example report language is included in the report shells and the working papers A and A-01 depending on the agreed-upon procedures assignment.
 The body of the report will contain the following captioned paragraphs, as applicable.

-14-1003.3 Report Cover Sheet
+14-1003.3 Report Cover Sheet \\

-Follow general guidelines at CAM 10-205 and the specific language requirements (i.e., excluding audit) guidance above.
+Follow general guidelines at 10-205 and the specific language requirements (i.e., excluding audit) guidance above.

-14-1003.4 Table of Contents
+14-1003.4 Table of Contents \\

-Follow general guidelines at CAM 10-206 and the report format guidance above.
+Follow general guidelines at 10-206 and the report format guidance above.

-14-1003.5 Executive Summary (Agreed-Upon Procedures)
+14-1003.5 Executive Summary (Agreed-Upon Procedures) \\

-Follow general guidelines at CAM 10-207 and the specific guidance below.
+Follow general guidelines at 10-207 and the specific guidance below.